v1haan24/MemoraDB/docs/common/metadata.md

 ## Purpose

-Defines the core data structures used throughout MemoraDB.
+Defines all shared data structures used throughout MemoraDB.

-These structures describe both the database schema and the runtime objects manipulated by the storage engine.

----

-## Enumerations

-### DataType

-Represents the supported column data types.

-Supported values:

-- INT
-- FLOAT
-- STRING
-- BOOL

-Used during:

-- Validation
-- Serialization
-- Deserialization
+These structures describe table schemas, rows, record versions, and helper serialization functions.

+Almost every module depends on this file.

 ---